 Financial Acquittal Statement

-The Annual Financial Statement must be submitted to NHMRC by 30 April following each calendar year of funding.
-An Financial Acquittal Statement must be submitted to NHMRC no later than six months after the funding period has been completed, or six months after termination of a grant, or one month after the transfer of a grant.
-Failure to provide the report(s) within agreed timeframes will result in consideration being given in accordance with the Funding Agreement to suspending payments to all active grants held by the Administering Institution until the report(s) have been submitted.
+The Annual Financial Statement must be submitted to NHMRC by following each calendar year of funding.
+A Financial Acquittal Statement must be submitted to NHMRC no later than six months after the funding period has been completed, or six months after termination of a grant, or one month after the transfer of a grant.
+Failure to provide the report(s) within agreed timeframes will result in consideration being given in accordance with the Funding Agreement to suspending payments to all active grants held by the AI or MRFF EO until the report(s) have been submitted.

-The Administering Institution’s Chief Financial Officer (or delegate) must certify that the accounts and records underlying the Financial Statements have been maintained in accordance with Australian Accounting Standards and the Responsible Officer (or delegate) must certify that all Funds provided for that Research Activity have been used for that Research Activity in accordance with the terms of the Funding Agreement.
+The Chief Financial Officer (or delegate) of the AI or MRFF EO must certify that the accounts and records underlying the Financial Statements have been maintained in accordance with Australian Accounting Standards and the Responsible Officer (or delegate) must certify that all funds provided for that research activity have been used for that research activity in accordance with the terms of the Funding Agreement.

 Scholarship Financial Acquittal reporting